Math 511: Linear Algebra

 Since matrix $A$ is $m\times n$ and $m \ge n$,

-1. Compute an orthogonal diagonalization for $A^TA$.
+1. Compute an orthogonal diagonalization for $A^TA$.¶

 $$ A^TA = \begin{bmatrix}\ \ 1\ &\ \ 1\ &\ \sqrt{2} \\ \ \ 1\ &\ \ 1\ & -\sqrt{2} \end{bmatrix}\begin{bmatrix}\ \ 1\ &\ \ 1\ \\ \ \ 1\ &\ \ 1\ \\ \ \sqrt{2}\ & -\sqrt{2} \end{bmatrix} = \begin{bmatrix} 4\ & 0\ \\ 0\ &\ 4 \end{bmatrix} $$

-Matrix $A^TA$ is already a diagonal matrix.
+In this example matrix $A^TA$ is already a diagonal matrix.
 The eigenvalue $\lambda=4$ is an eigenvalue with algebraic multiplicity two.
 The matrix $A^TA-4I$ is the zero matrix so the null space of $A^TA-4I$ is all of $\mathbb{R}^2$.
 An orthonormal basis for $N(A^TA)$ is given by $\left\{\mathbf{e}_1, \mathbf{e}_2\right\}$ and

 $$ V = \begin{bmatrix} 1 &\ 0 \\ 0 &\ 1 \end{bmatrix} $$